Kitware/CMake/Help/prop_tgt/COMPILE_OPTIONS.rst

 variables, but before those propagated from dependencies by the :prop_tgt:`INTERFACE_COMPILE_OPTIONS` property.

+This property adds compile options for all languages in a target.
+Use the :genex:`COMPILE_LANGUAGE` generator expression to specify per-language compile options.

 This property is initialized by the :prop_dir:`COMPILE_OPTIONS` directory property when a target is created, and is used by the generators to set the options for the compiler.